 Adam has written and/or arranged over eight hundred pieces of music, including over a hundred barbershop arrangements for quartets and choruses.
 His classical music is sung by many High Schools and colleges in North America.
 He has collaborated with composers and arrangers including Dr. Kirby Shaw and Deke Sharon.
 He is published by MusicSpoke, Music House Publications, SheetMusicPlus, and his own private studio.

-Adam has sung every part in many different ensembles, and sings bass with 2019 Rocky Mountain District Champion quartet, Sound Logic.
-He owns a private music studio in northern Utah and lives in Pleasant Grove, UT with his wife Bethany and four (loud) boys.
+Adam has sung every part in many different ensembles.
+He owns a private music studio and now resides in the Nashville, Tennessee area with his wife Bethany and four (loud) boys.

-Nathan Bigler: Co-Founder, Former Director Nathan has a Masters degree in Music Theory from Northern Arizona University and a Bachelors degree in music from BYU.
+Nathan Bigler: Co-Founder, Director 2017-2018 Nathan has a Masters degree in Music Theory from Northern Arizona University and a Bachelors degree in music from BYU.
 He sang with BYU Men’s Chorus, BYU Concert Choir, and Shrine of the Ages choir at NAU.
 He has many years of teaching experience, both private and in the classroom.
 Nathan has taught high school choir in Arizona, and worked as adjunct faculty at Arizona Western College in Yuma where he served as Assistant Director and Accompanist for the Chamber Singers and the Yuma Youth Choir.

 Nathan is a published composer, and his compositions and arrangements have been performed by high school and college groups across the country, including at Carnegie Hall.
 He has participated as an actor, accompanist, and music director in many theatrical productions.

 Alan Edwards: Co-Founder, Director 2014-2016 Alan is a lawyer, author, and barbershop aficionado.
 His comedy quartet, the 4 Hims, has entertained audiences all over Utah for many years and competed in the Barbershop Harmony Society’s Rocky Mountain District quartet contest.
 Alan holds a J.D. from Duke University School of Law.
 He previously served with distinction for two years as the director of North Front Sound.